stefanneamtu/Two-Token-AMM---Near/README.md

     }
 ```

-Refering to tokens by index provides the possibility to refer to tokens by index which helps
+Referring to tokens by index provides the possibility to refer to tokens by index which helps
 reduce code duplication (for example, swapping from token A to token B and vice-versa can simply
 be done by switching the order of the provided indices, without having to write separate functions
 for each type of swap).